hikhvar/ts3exporter/Readme.md

 This exporter uses the server query protocol to provide prometheus metrics.

+The `contrib` directory contains a grafana dashboard and an ansible role to install the exporter.

 ## Build
 The build is tested with go version 1.14.
 Since the build uses new standard error formatting, it requires at least 1.13.
 ```bash